-During 2016, the Company sourced \$3.5 million of cash from financing activities compared with a use of cash of \$27.7 million in 2015.
-The net reduction in the amount of cash used in financing activity in 2016 is primarily a result of issuing additional non-recourse project financing in 2016 to finance the construction of two alternative finance projects, as discussed above, combined with lower debt repayments as many of the facilities were fully repaid during 2016.
-Dividend payments remained the same in the respective periods.
+During the first quarter of 2017, the Company used \$1.1 million of cash from financing activities compared with a use of cash of \$7.1 million in the first quarter of 2016.
+The net reduction in the amount of cash used in financing activity in 2017 is primarily a result of the reduction of dividends paid and the repayment of loans and borrowings.
+Dividend payments in the first quarter of 2017 were lower than the first quarter of 2016 due to the reduction of the 2017 monthly dividend rate to \$0.0325 per share.